 Allow: 1 Hr

 In 2013 Narrabri Shire Council opened the new Narrabri Aquatic Centre, located next to the Narrabri Memorial Swimming Pool.
 The state-of-the-art facility features a 25m Indoor heated swimming pool, outdoor children’s splash pool with heated water, cafe, meeting rooms and lots more.
 The Narrabri Aquatic Centre indoor pool is open year-round, while outdoor pools open the first weekend of October and close on the last Sunday in March.
+For opening hours, refer to the Narrabri Shire Council website.

 Allow: 1 Hr